Let’s talk about imposter syndrome and mental health.

 Unfortunately, on one occasion I was followed and intimidated by a man who did not accept I did not want his affections and it through my confidence in my ability to stay safe when travelling alone.
 This is because I did not realise he was right behind me as I was navigating my way around the neighbourhood my hotel was in and froze as he intimidated me into giving him my number (he actually took my phone out of my hand, put his number into my phone and called it).
 He insisted I met him later and I declined repeatedly, he was working in a shop a few doors down from my hotel and I am only lucky he didn’t see where I was staying.
 I went back to my hotel, blocked his number and tried to shake off the experience, I slept past the time he wanted me to meet him at his shop and instead got ready to visit the Moulin Rouge later in the evening.

 Sometimes, I forget how vulnerable we can be and this massively impacted my mental health due to being in a violent and controlling relationship prior to university.
-I managed to pull out loads of moments of enjoyment out of the following few days and really enjoyed seeing my friend.
+I managed to pull out loads of moments of enjoyment out of the following few days and really enjoyed seeing my friends.

 After coming back from Paris, I struggled to sleep and fell ill ultimately resulting in an asthma attack and a very unproductive month for me as I struggled to get a hang on things.